aaslun/Sightings/readme.txt

 Every submission is imported into your blog as a drafted post, awaiting your approval.
 Just change the post status to "published" if you want it to appear publicly on your blog along with your other sightings.
 It is highty recommended that you configure the Sightings settings in admin first.
 Here you can also choose to recieve e-mails when someone submits a new sighting through the form.

-= How do i display all markers on a larger map? =
+= How do I display all markers on a larger map? =

 First, make sure that you have created some posts, positioned and saved the geolocations on the maps.
 Otherwise the map will be empty.